 - 1. treasury bills and government bonds on the domestic government securities (GS) market; - 2.
-Eurobond on the international capital market; - 3. funds from international financial institutions intended for budget support, as well as financial support for the anti-crisis measures in conditions of global pandemic induced by COVID-19; - 4. funds for project financing from international financial institutions and private creditors.
+Eurobond on the international capital market; - funds from international financial institutions intended for budget support, as well as financial support for the anti-crisis measures in conditions of global pandemic induced by COVID-19, the effects of which are still present in Macedonian economy, as well as for coping with the energy crisis, occurring at the beginning of 2022; - 4. funds for project financing from international financial institutions and private creditors.

 Goal of MTDS analytical tool is to quantify the costs and the risks and to find out the optimal ratio between them in line with the priorities set in the public debt management policy.
 The model compares the potential alternatives for financing the government needs, by analyzing the costs and the risks resulting from the different debt portfolios and cash flows.
 In addition, the tool provides for observing the different features of the debt portfolio at each of the determined alternatives, thereby taking into account the effects of the shocks on the financial variables.
-MTDS model analyzes three alternative financing strategies, elaborated below.
+MTDS model analyzes four alternative financing strategies, elaborated below.
 The analyses covers a five-year (2023-2027) timeframe.

-Alternative ways of financing differ among themselves mainly in the structure of domestic financing through government securities.
+Alternative ways of financing differ among themselves mainly in the structure of domestic financing through government securities and foreign financing.